andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 short_sum: Right foot odd, left foot even.
 Until it isn't.
 summary:

+{% import 'macros.html' as m %}

 <h4 class="article-subheader">Clean Pair Of White-Soled Sneakers</h4>
-It shouldn't surprise you that I have absolutely no idea what to expect for the audition.
+It shouldn't surprise you that I have *no idea* what to expect for the audition.

 I don't even know what to wear.